Cap0n3/BackEncrypt/README.md

 # BackEncrypt.sh

-A small Bash script for creating a tar archive of a source path and encrypting/decrypting it with a password from a file.
+A small Bash script utility for creating a tar archive of a folder and encrypting/decrypting it with a password stored in a file.

 ## Prerequisites